nuxt-modules/shopify/README.md

 To receive webhooks with Shopify's HMAC validation the module introduces `defineWebhookEventHandler`, which automatically validates any incoming request against the app client secret.

+Read more about webhooks in our [webhooks documentation](https://shopify.nuxtjs.org/essentials/webhooks)

 ## 👥 Maintainers

 * Frederik Bußmann ([@freb97](https://github.com/freb97))